ulfox/teleport/rfd/0073-kube-secret-storage.md

 If the agent detects that it is running in Kubernetes, it instantiates a backend for Kubernetes Secret.
 This backend creates a client with configuration provided by `restclient.InClusterConfig()`, which uses the service account token mounted in the pod.
 With this, the agent can operate the secret by creating, updating, and reading the secret data.
 To prevent multiple agents from racing each other when writing in the secret, the Kubernetes Storage engine might use the resource lock feature from Kubernetes (`resourceVersion`) to implement optimistic locking.

 For a compatibility layer, if the secret does not exist in Kubernetes, but locally we have the SQLite database, this means storage is enabled, and the agent had already joined the cluster in the past.
-Hereby, the agent can inherit the credentials stored in the database and write them in Kubernetes secret, destroying the SQLite after ([more details](#upgrade-plans-from-pre-rfd-to-pos-rfd)).
+Hereby, the agent can inherit the credentials stored in the database and write them in Kubernetes secret ([more details](#upgrade-plans-from-pre-rfd-to-pos-rfd)).

 The storage must also store the events of type `kind=state` since they are used during the CA rotation phase.
 They are helpful if the pod restarts, and has to rollback to the previous identity or finish the process and replace the old identity with the new one.

 ### CA Rotation

 CA rotation feature allows the cluster operator to force the cluster to recreate and re-issue certificates for users and agents.

-During this procedure, agents and users receive the new keys signed by the newest CA from Teleport Auth.
+The CA rotation process is independent of the agent role and storage and has the following behavior: during the procedure, agents and users receive new keys signed by the newest CA from Teleport Auth.
 While the cluster is transitioning, the keys signed by the old CA are considered valid in order for the agent to be able to receive its new identity certificates from Teleport Auth.
 During the whole process, the CA rotation can be rollbacked, and if this happens the new certificate becomes invalid.
 This action can happen because another agent has issues or by decision of the operator.
-Given this, the new identity keys and old identity keys must be stored separately in the Secret until the rotation process finishes successfully.
+Given this, the new identity keys and old identity keys are stored separately in the process storage until the rotation process finishes successfully.

-Once the new identity is received by the agent, it will store its state, indicating it is under a rotation event, and the new identity in the secret.
-The state under `/states/{role}/state` and the identity under `/ids/{role}/replacement`.
-This is mandatory so the pod, after restart, can resume the operation if not finished yet.
+Once the new identity is received by the agent, it will store its state, indicating it is under a rotation event, and the new identity in the storage.
+The state under `/states/{role}/state` key and the identity under `/ids/{role}/replacement`.
+This is mandatory so the agent, after restart, can resume the operation if not finished yet or rollback.
 If the process fails, the state is rewritten in order to inform the rotation has finished.
 Otherwise, if the process finishes successfully the process will replace the identity under `/states/{role}/current` with the new identity and replace the state content.

+Switching from local to Kubernetes Secret storage will not change the behavior, it just changes the storage location and storage structure.

 ### Upgrade from PRE-RFD versions